LizardByte/Sunshine/README.md

 	- Modify $HOME/.config/systemd/user/sunshine.conf to point to the sunshine executable
 	- `systemctl --user start sunshine`

-- assets/apps.json is an example of a list of applications that are started just before running a stream:
+- assets/apps.json is an [example](README.md#application-list) of a list of applications that are started just before running a stream
-	- See below for a detailed explanation

 ### Trouleshooting:
 	* If you get "Could not create Sunshine Gamepad: Permission Denied", ensure you are part of the group "input":